Before you lodge a complaint

 Open the complaint form

-Note: This form has five stages and you have 20 minutes to complete each stage.
+Note: This form has four stages and you have 20 minutes to complete each stage.
 Each stage automatically refreshes after 20 minutes and clears all data.

 What happens after you lodge a complaint